TigerHix/komu/README.md

 ⚠️ **First-time setup note**: The initial Docker build & run for ichiran (grammar analysis service) takes approximately 5 minutes.
 Grammar breakdown features will become available once you see "✅ Ichiran service ready!" in the console.
 If the build exceeds 10 minutes, please check if the build is stuck or increase the timeout in [backend/src/lib/ichiran-service.ts](backend/src/lib/ichiran-service.ts).

+In your browser, go to `http://localhost:5847` to access Komu.

+We recommend using a VPN such as [Tailscale](https://tailscale.com/) to access the application from your other devices.

 ## Contributing

 This project was pretty much vibe-coded in a few days so beware of the code quality!
 We invite you to vibe together using [Claude Code](https://www.anthropic.com/claude-code).
 Just don't spend too much money on it...